pepelsbey/pepelsbey.dev/src/pages/about.md

 intro:
   photo: /images/photo.png
   alt: Black and white portrait on a colored background.
-  who: I’m Vadim Makeev, frontend developer based in Berlin, Germany
+  who: I’m Vadim Makeev, frontend developer based in Berlin
-  what: Here you can find [my thoughts](/articles/) on web development, some of [my projects](/projects/), and information [about me](/about/)
+  what: I started my career back in 2004 as a frontend developed, then switched to developer advocacy, public speaking, got involved in community, conferences, meetups, open-source, education, learned how to do podcasting and video.
+But on every step of the way it has always been about the Web.

 # Skills

 skills:
   title: Skills
-  desc: Here are a few technologies I usully deal with
+  desc: Some of my favorite technologies, tools, or topics that I worked with
   list:
   - HTML
   - CSS
   - SVG
   - JavaScript
+  - Accessibility
+  - Typography
   - Eleventy
-  - Accessibility
+  - Figma

 # Work

 work:
   title: Work
-  desc: 'I’ve been building stuff on the web for the last 15 years, working with clients across various countries and industries.'
+  desc: Mostly frontend development and developer advocacy, but also project management and team leading
   list:
   - company: Gorillas
-    title: Software engineer
+    title: Frontend developer
     period: 2022–
   - company: Doka
-    title: Team lead and chief editor
+    title: Chief editor
     period: 2021–2022
   - company: HTML Academy
     title: Courses author